Enrique720/enrique720.github.io/_pages/about.md

   - /about.html
 ---

-I am a motivated first-year Ph.D. student at [The University of New Mexico](https://unm.edu), Albuquerque, NM.
+I am a motivated second year Ph.D. student at [The University of New Mexico](https://unm.edu), Albuquerque, NM.
 I started my Ph.D. program in Fall 2024.
 I am very passionate about cybersecurity, with penetration testing being one of my favorite fields.
 For that reason, you will find me playing a lot on Hack the Box.

 Research
 ======